GriffithsLab/brainmodes2025-website/content/info.md

 ## Register, Visit, and Present

 [**Registration is open!**](/#register).
 Note that numbers are limited, so be sure to register early to guarantee a place.

+Attendance is free for trainees, and heavily subsidized for non-trainees.

-There are opportunities to present your work: the **poster sessions** and the **late-breaking talks**.
+There are opportunities to present your work: the **poster sessions** and the **short talks**.

-The top ranking poster presentation submissions will be offered a speaker slot in one of the late-breaking talk sessions.
-Submit your abstract following the instructions on the registration page to secure a poster presentation slot and to be considered for the a talk.
+Submit your abstract following the instructions on the registration page.
+The top-rated abstract submissions will be offered a speaker slot in one of the short talk sessions.

 Information on travel and recommended accomodation is also given on the registration page.